 It’s crucial to harden your Microsoft 365 account.
 Businesses who become victim to email account takeovers must deal with compromised credentials, unauthorized wire transfers and expensive remediation.

 These compromises are expensive because they often require manual review of several years’ worth of emails.
-However, they can easily be prevented by turning on two-factor authentication and training your employees.
+However, they can easily be prevented by turning on multi-factor authentication and training your employees.